CyrilDesch/linguapipe/README.md

 - [ ] Implement better test of infrastructure modules
 - [ ] Implement test of application use cases
 - [ ] Build a documentation website
+- [ ] Handle removing of documents, audio or text in all our structures
+- [ ] Handle updating of documents, audio or text in all our structures

 ## 📋 Prerequisites